Wednesday, December 9, 2009

 Wednesday, August 12, 2009

-Repetition in sentence contruction isn't always bad--it happens in many poems and sometimes it is appropriate in prose, but sometimes it isn't, and that's when we need to pay attention to sentence variety.
+Repetition in sentence construction isn't always bad--it happens in many poems and sometimes it is appropriate in prose, but sometimes it isn't, and that's when we need to pay attention to sentence variety.

 "Located south of U.S. 80, you will discover the 100 year-old "Old Forney," containing numberous turn-of-the-century buildings and homes.
 Strolling through this historic area, you will savor the ambiance and romance of an earlier time.
 In downtown, The 1889 Farmers Bank block and the 1900 Knights of Pythias block house a variety of stores and businesses to discover.
 Nearby Center and Bois d' Arc streets are lined with elegant houses, built by the early hay and cotton barons.
 "Old Forney," many say, is the undiscovered "jewel" of the Dallas/Fort Worth Metroplex.
 Don't miss it!"